boomerang-io/flow.service.listener/README.md

 ### [NATS Jetstream][13] Integration

-If [eventing is enabled](#other-properties) on this service, it will attempt to connect to, and publish messages to [NATS Jetstream][13].
+If [eventing is enabled](#other-properties) in this service, it will attempt to connect to, and publish messages to [NATS Jetstream][13].
 If you want to test the integration locally, create a server by running the following command ([Docker][14] required):

 ```bash
 docker run --detach --network host -p 4222:4222 --name nats-jetstream nats -js